+Number

-Underwriter Number of ADSs
+Underwriter of ADSs

 Cowen and Company, LLC

 Piper Jaffray & Co.

 JMP Securities LLC

 Wedbush Securities Inc.

 Total

 The underwriting agreement provides that the obligations of the underwriters are subject to certain conditions precedent and that the underwriters have agreed, severally and not jointly, to purchase all of the ADSs sold under the underwriting agreement if any of these ADSs are purchased, other than those ADSs covered by the overallotment option described below.
-If an underwriter defaults, the underwriting agreement may be terminated.
+If an underwriter defaults, the underwriting agreement provides that the purchase commitments of the non-defaulting underwriters may be increased or the underwriting agreement may be terminated.